AdobeDocs/target.fr-FR/help/c-integrating-target-with-mac/a4t/analytics-tracking-server.md

 >
 >L’ [!DNL Target] équipe prend en charge at.js 1.*x* et at.js 2.*x*.
 Effectuez la mise à niveau vers la mise à jour la plus récente de l’une des versions majeures d’at.js pour vous assurer que vous exécutez une version prise en charge.
 For more information, see [at.js version details](/help/c-implementing-target/c-implementing-target-for-client-side-web/target-atjs-versions.md).

-To ensure that data from [!DNL Target] goes to the correct location in [!DNL Analytics], A4T requires an analytics tracking server to be sent in all calls to Modstats from [!DNL Target].
+To ensure that data from [!DNL Target] goes to the correct location in [!DNL Analytics], A4T requires an Analytics tracking server to be sent in all calls to Modstats from [!DNL Target].
 For implementations using multiple tracking servers you can use the [!DNL Adobe Experience Platform Debugger] or your browser&#39;s Developer Tools to determine the correct tracking server for your activity.

 ## Obtention du serveur de suivi Analytics à l’aide du débogueur Adobe Experience Platform